All Episodes

 But a number of scientists dispute that claim.

-We believe that the figure of a 15% decrease in permanent ice cover since the publication of the previous Atlas twelve years ago is both incorrect and misleading, said Paul Christofferson, glaciologist at the Scott Polar Research Institute at the University of Cambridge.
+We believe that the figure of a 15% decrease in permanent ice cover since the publication of the previous Atlas 12 years ago is both incorrect and misleading, said Paul Christofferson, glaciologist at the Scott Polar Research Institute at the University of Cambridge.

-We concluded that a sizable portion of the area mapped as ice free in the Atlas is clearly still ice covered, and other scientists agreed.
+We concluded that a sizable portion of the area mapped as ice-free in the Atlas is clearly still ice-covered, and other scientists agreed.

-Now this shouldn't be too hard to figure out.
+Now, this shouldn't be too hard to figure out.

-We have satellites and we have boats and we have snowmobiles, and you can go there and readily see that it has not melted.
+We have satellites and we have boats and we have snowmobiles and you can go there and readily see that it has not melted.

 Either there is ice or there isn't.